oasci/pitt-biosc1540-2024f/content/assessments/assignments/05/index.md

 Describe how these phenomena contribute to the formation of diffraction spots and the absence of certain reflections.
 Briefly discuss how understanding these concepts helps in interpreting X-ray diffraction data.

+??? success "Solution"
+    In X-ray diffraction, constructive and destructive interference arise from the superposition of X-rays scattered by electrons in a crystal lattice.
+    Constructive interference occurs when the path difference between scattered waves leads them to be in phase, reinforcing each other and producing intense diffraction spots.
+    Destructive interference happens when waves are out of phase, canceling each other out and resulting in the absence of reflections.
+    These phenomena dictate the positions and intensities of diffraction spots, reflecting the crystal's internal structure.
+    Understanding interference is crucial for interpreting diffraction data, as it allows scientists to calculate electron density maps and build accurate atomic models.

 ## Q04

 **Points**: 10

 Compare and contrast Cryo-Electron Microscopy (Cryo-EM) and X-ray Crystallography as methods for determining the structures of biological macromolecules.

+??? success "Solution"
+    Cryo-Electron Microscopy (Cryo-EM) and X-ray Crystallography are techniques for determining macromolecular structures but differ in methodology and applications.
+    X-ray crystallography requires crystallizing the sample, providing high-resolution structures but limited by the difficulty of crystallization for some proteins.
+    Cryo-EM examines samples flash-frozen in vitreous ice without the need for crystals, capturing molecules in a more native state.
+    Cryo-EM is advantageous for studying large complexes and membrane proteins, especially those difficult to crystallize.
+    While X-ray crystallography often achieves higher resolution, Cryo-EM has improved significantly and is more suitable for heterogeneous or flexible samples.

 ## Q05